 The presentation below celebrates the 10 year anniversary of Fox MIS.

-The Fox School’s MIS department offers undergraduate, graduate, and doctoral programs in information systems and includes more than 750 majors and minors and 24 faculty members and staff.
-The associated Institute for Business and Information Technology (IBIT) connects students and faculty with industry leaders through a membership structure, and provides project and professional development opportunities.
-More information at: http://ibit.temple.edu/.
+The Fox School’s MIS department offers undergraduate, graduate, and doctoral programs in information systems and includes more than 850 majors and minors and 17 faculty members and staff.
+The associated Institute for Business and Information Technology (IBIT) connects students and faculty with industry leaders and provides project and professional development opportunities.
+See: http://ibit.temple.edu/.